jackchevalley/php-telegram-bot-framework/README.md

 **Check out the complete guide:** [setup-ubuntu25](extra/linux/setup-ubuntu25.md)

-This will helpn you set up a basic Ubuntu server with all the necessary components to run your bot smoothly.
+This will help you set up a basic Ubuntu server with all the necessary components to run your bot smoothly.

 ### 🚀 Nginx Configuration
 I suggest using Nginx as a web server for better performance with PHP-FPM.